Our top pick for

 Acadia Realty Trust's shares were split on a 10:1 basis on 9 December 2014.
 So if you had owned 1 share the day before before the split, the next day you'd have owned 10 shares.
 This wouldn't directly have changed the overall worth of your Acadia Realty Trust shares – just the quantity.
 However, indirectly, the new 90% lower share price could have impacted the market appetite for Acadia Realty Trust shares which in turn could have impacted Acadia Realty Trust's share price.

 Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while Acadia Realty Trust's is 1.0276.
-This would suggest that Acadia Realty Trust's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (NYSE average) beta is 1, while Acadia Realty Trust's is 1.461.
+This would suggest that Acadia Realty Trust's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).

-Acadia Realty Trust is an equity real estate investment trust focused on delivering long-term, profitable growth via its dual - Core and Fund - operating platforms and its disciplined, location-driven investment strategy.
+Acadia Realty Trust is an equity real estate investment trust focused on delivering long-term, profitable growth via its dual ?
+Core Portfolio and Fund ? operating platforms and its disciplined, location-driven investment strategy.
 Acadia Realty Trust is accomplishing this goal by building a best-in-class core real estate portfolio with meaningful concentrations of assets in the nation's most dynamic corridors; making profitable opportunistic and value-add investments through its series of discretionary, institutional funds; and maintaining a strong balance sheet.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.